therealtimonthomas/CmapChooser/README.md

 pip3 install .
 ```

-which will ensure that the required libraries (`numpy`, `matplotlib`, and `PySide6`) are also present and aviable in your current python enviroment; if not they are installed automatically.
+which will ensure that the required libraries (`numpy`, `matplotlib`, and `PySide6`) are also present and available in your current python enviroment; if not they are installed automatically.
 Note that the `PySide6` pack is not super leightweight: it consumes ~600Mb disk space on my machine - be aware of this if you are on a machine with tight quotas.

 ## Supported Colormaps